ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-record-data-binding/kafka_client_consumer_record_data_binding.md

 ## Prerequisites
 - Start a [Kafka broker](https://kafka.apache.org/quickstart) instance.
-- Execute [Kafka client - Produce message](/learn/by-example/kafka-client-produce-message) example to produce some messages to the topic.
+- Run the Kafka client given in the [Kafka client - Produce message](/learn/by-example/kafka-client-produce-message) example to produce some messages to the topic.

 Run the program by executing the following command.